 The Eden Project furnishes an irrigation water supply for 17,010 acres.
 Project lands are in the vicinity of the towns of Farson and Eden in southwestern Wyoming about 40 miles north of Rock Springs.
 Project features include Big Sandy Dam and Reservoir, Eden Dam and Reservoir, Little Sandy Feeder Canal, Big Sandy Feeder Canal, Means Canal, Little Sandy Canal, Eden Canal, and three laterals and a drainage system.
 Big Sandy Dam (completed in 1952) was constructed to replace some storage in the existing off-stream Eden Reservoir and to supply water for additional project lands.
-The Means Canal conveys water from Big Sandy Reservoir to the Westside Lateral, which serves lands on the west side of Big Sandy Creek, the Farson Lateral, which serves lands on the east side of the Creek, and the Eden Canal which supplies the Eden lateral.
+The Means Canal conveys water from Big Sandy Reservoir to the Westside Lateral, which serves lands on the west side of Big Sandy Creek, the Farson Lateral, which serves lands on the east side of the creek, and the Eden Canal which supplies the Eden lateral.
 The Eden Lateral supplies water to lands in Eden.
 Little Sandy Diversion Dam diverts water into the Little Sandy Feeder Canal.
 Water can be diverted from Big Sandy Dam to Eden Reservoir through the Big Sandy Feeder Canal.
 Water is drawn from Eden Reservoir to serve Eden Canal and Farson Lateral.

 Reclamation and the Wyoming Water Development Office (WWDO) have moved forward with plans to increase the storage of Big Sandy Reservoir, and as a result, firm up the project water supply.
 Reclamation's Denver Technical Service Center is finalizing designs needed to raise the top of active conservation 5 feet.
-Final designs will incorporate a filter diaphragm around the outlet works, additional toe drains at the left abutment, cutoff wall in the dike, a rebuilt diversion in the dike, and replacement of drop structures in the Big Sandy feeder canal.
-NEPA compliance work as well as work associated with acquisition of the necessary permits and clearances required for the modifications continues.
+Final designs will incorporate a filter diaphragm around the outlet works, additional toe drains at the left abutment, cutoff wall in the dike, a rebuilt diversion in the dike, and replacement of drop structures in the Big Sandy feeder canal, a final environmental assessment and finding of no significant impact was completed in June 2020.
+A construction contract will be awarded in March 2021 with construction work beginning in fall of 2021.